cognilearn/algebra-1/README.md

 * Interpret the structure of expressions
 * Write Expressions in equivalent forms to solve problems

-##A rithmetic with Polynomials and Rational Functions
+## Arithmetic with Polynomials and Rational Functions

 * Perform arithmetic operations on polynomials
 * Understand the relationship between zeros and factors of polynomials